Professional Development

 • Impatience Earth

-Impatience Earth was founded in 2020 with a mission to educate, challenge and inspire wealth holders to take bolder funding decisions to address the climate emergency.
-Impatience Earth’s team of experienced climate and philanthropy experts provides non-profit consultancy services to corporate foundations, private foundations, and high net worth individuals.
+Impatience Earth’s mission is to educate, challenge and inspire wealth holders to take bolder funding decisions to address the climate emergency.

 Program Schedule and Session Overview

-• All five learning sessions will be held on Wednesdays, over five weeks, from May 20 to June 17, 2026, running 120 minutes each and including Q&A and practical tools.
+• All five learning sessions will be held on Wednesdays, over five weeks, from May 20 to June 17, 2026, running 120 minutes each from 1-3 PM ET, and including Q&A and practical tools.

 • All sessions will be held online and will be held in English.